-Applicants should also note that the selection advisory panel may recommend a lower amount of funding for projects to the decision maker, in order to maximise the number of projects to be funded and maximise the number of communities with projects.
-The selection advisory panel may also recommend additional value with relevant money projects from the order of merit to the decision maker for future funding if additional funding beyond the \$15 million (GST exclusive) allocated to Round 2 of the program becomes available.
+Applicants should note the selection advisory panel may recommend a lower amount of funding for projects to the decision maker to maximise the number of projects to be funded and maximise the number of communities with projects.
+The selection advisory panel may also recommend additional value with relevant money projects from the order of merit to the decision maker for future funding if additional funding beyond the \$34 million (GST exclusive) allocated to Round 3 of the program becomes available.

 The selection advisory panel will comprise departmental officers, one (or more) economic development expert(s), and other members at the department's discretion.
-Panel members will undertake training to ensure consistent assessment of all applications.
+Panel members will undertake training to ensure consistent assessment of all applications and a thorough understanding of probity principles.

 During consideration of proposals, the selection advisory panel may seek external advice on any aspect of a proposal to inform the assessment process, including from relevant local government agencies, state governments and/or the Australian Local Government Association.